a-hodges/ist-tutoring/README.md

     2. Select "invisible reCAPTCHA"
     3. Provide the domain (no subpage this time)
     4. Save the site key and secret key for later
-3. Run the portal in debug mode to create the appropriate database tables
+3. Run the portal to create the appropriate database tables
     1. Run with the `-h` option to view the command line interface for the application
     2. Run with the `-p` option to specify a port and run the application as public (`0.0.0.0`)
         * The application runs privately otherwise (`127.0.0.1`)